MRI Scan With Colorado Orthopaedic Group’s Lead MRI Technician

 A C-Arm is an x-ray machine that is used by certified health professionals to help increase accuracy when administering injection therapies to the appropriate patients.

-Why chose Colorado Springs Orthopedic Group to perform your next MRI?
+Why chose Colorado Springs Orthopedic Group to perform your next MRI Scan?

 Most patients can expect to receive their MRI results within 1-2 business days when seen at Colorado Springs Orthopedic Group.
 Our mission is to ensure every patient is provided with the highest quality imaging quickly and efficiently.